slippedandmissed/TuringMachineCompiler/README.md

 In future versions this output will also optionally be available in JSON format.

+It is assumed that upon starting, the initial state of the Turing machine will be `start`.
+This is indeed the case if the code is executed using other of the included Turing machine simulators.

 ## Running compiled code

 The output `.tur` file can be executed using either of the two Turing machine simulators contained within this repo.